 Morgan: Rick and Morty

-They are not your conventional “couple” but that is what sets them apart.
+Couples can be family too and this pair is not your conventional “couple”.
 Rick spends his life teaching his grandson about the universe, disguising valuable life lessons as terrifying adventures.
 But all ends well because they always have each other’s backs.

 Abi: Ru Paul and Michelle Visage